qudsiramiz/xovi-toolbar-extensions/README.md

 These QMDs were tested to work in 3.15/16 and 3.17.
 Please download the respective version of the simplified.qmd file for the versions.
 Any bugs should be reported in the repo issues.

 ## Features

 - Allows adding any tool with a preset colour and thickness
 - Allows anchoring to the top of the screen
 - Can be placed anywhere in the screen
 - Can be minimised when not in use
+- NEW: Tool orders are persistent with restarts

 ## How-To
 #### To enable the floating toolbars, use the menu in the toolbar